sjova/vscode-sass-format/README.md

 To automatically format a file on save, add the following to your *settings.json* file: `"editor.formatOnSave": true`.

+To automatically insert a final new line at the end of the file when saving it, add the following to your *settings.json* file: `"files.insertFinalNewline": false`.

 ## Sass Formatting Demo

 ![Sass Formatting Demo](images/sass-format-demo.gif)